Nikhil S. Mande

 - Project as part of Ph.D credits requirement titled "On the complexity of powering over finite fields in constant depth circuits" at TIFR under the guidance of Arkadev Chattopadhyay in Aug 2014- Feb 2015.

-- "Small Error Versus Unbounded Error Protocols in the NOF Model", with Arkadev Chattopadhyay, ECCC Report, 2016.
+- "Separation of Unbounded-Error Models in Multi-Party Communication Complexity", with Arkadev Chattopadhyay, ECCC Report, 2016.
 To appear in Theory of Computing.
 Slides.

 - "A Lifting Theorem with Applications to Symmetric Functions", with Arkadev Chattopadhyay.
 FSTTCS, 2017.
 Slides.

 - "A Short List of Equalities Induces Large Sign Rank", with Arkadev Chattopadhyay, ECCC Report, Arxiv preprint, 2017.
 To appear in FOCS, 2018.
 Slides.

 - "Dual Polynomials and Communication Complexity of XOR Functions", with Arkadev Chattopadhyay, ECCC Report, Arxiv preprint, 2017.
 (This is an extended version of "A Lifting Theorem with Applications to Symmetric Functions").

 We have a weekly student seminar organized in our department.
 A list of past speakers, along with their titles and abstracts can be found here.
 Please do let me know if you work in an area that you feel might be of interest to our school, if you're dropping by TIFR and would like to give a student seminar here, I'll try to arrange something!
 Alternatively, you can contact Anamay, who is in charge of organizing the student seminars.